plinck/unit-4-game/StarWars/README.md

 ## Bugs and known issues

 * Add feedback when button press - audio and possibly image
+* Make the attack button appear only if player and enemy are defined
 * Need to refactor code and put stuff in correct classes
 * Clean up design
 * Dealing with images - I want the **whole card** to be max size smaller and the image to fill its spaee but I cant get it to look right